ALive-research/Slicer-Liver/Docs/adr/0014-livermarkups-dissolution.md

 The three Markups-derived nodes relocate as plain `vtkMRMLDisplayable Node` subclasses (no `vtkMRMLMarkupsNode` inheritance):

-- `vtkMRMLLiverBezierSurfaceNode` (+ `vtkMRMLLiverBezierSurfaceDisplay
+- `vtkMRMLBezierSurfaceNode` (+ `vtkMRMLBezierSurfaceDisplayNode`)
-  Node`) — the 4×4 control grid plus ring-role metadata (which control points are corner / edge / interior); weakrefs to target model, distance map, vascular segments; the margin/thickness doubles previously hosted by `vtkMRMLMarkupsBezierSurfaceNode`.
+  — the 4×4 control grid plus ring-role metadata (which control points are corner / edge / interior); weakrefs to target model, distance map, vascular segments; the margin/thickness doubles previously hosted by `vtkMRMLMarkupsBezierSurfaceNode`.
-- `vtkMRMLLiverSlicingPlaneInitNode` (no separate display node — its decoration lives on `vtkMRMLLiverBezierSurfaceDisplayNode`'s state-conditional Representation) — two control points + plane parameters; persisted on the parent resection's data, not a separate scene node.
+- `vtkMRMLLiverSlicingPlaneInitNode` (no separate display node — its decoration lives on `vtkMRMLBezierSurfaceDisplayNode`'s state-conditional Representation) — two control points + plane parameters; persisted on the parent resection's data, not a separate scene node.